Court Line: Autair

 In the following years, all piston-engined aircraft types were withdrawn and replaced with Hawker Siddeley 748 and Handley Page Herald turboprops.
 Three Heralds operated the company's scheduled services, including the main London—Teesside route.

 1960 saw the formation of Clarksons Tours (later, Clarksons Holidays) with Tom Gullick as managing director.
 Over the next few years, Clarksons would become Autair's and its successor Court Line's most important tour operator customer.

 In April 1965 Court Line bought Autair's entire share capital for £215,000.

-Autair International BAC One-Eleven 416EK G-AWXJ at Manchester in July 1969.
+BAC One-Eleven 416EK at Manchester in July 1969.

 Autair became a jet operator in 1968, when three brand-new BAC One-Eleven 400 series joined its fleet.
 The new jets mainly operated IT flights.

 1968 was also the year Clarksons' customer base had grown to 175,000 (up from 4,000 in 1964), many of whom flew to their holiday destination on Autair's new jets.

 By spring 1969, five One-Eleven 400s (including an example acquired second-hand from Channel Airways) operated Autair's IT flights, primarily under contract to Clarksons Tours.
 These carried the bulk of the airline's half-a-million annual charter passengers, which far outnumbered the 66,000 using its scheduled services each year.

 From 1 April 1969, the airline's scheduled operation in London was consolidated at Heathrow, joining Teesside services which had already transferred to London's premier airport from the company's Luton base on 1 November 1967.

 In summer 1969, Autair announced its decision to withdraw all scheduled services "irrevocably", following an unsuccessful request for government subsidies.
 By that time, the airline's scheduled network served Belfast, Blackpool, Carlisle, the Channel Islands, Dundee, Glasgow, Hull, the Isle of Man, London and Teesside in the UK, Dublin in the Republic of Ireland and Amsterdam in the Netherlands.
 Scheduled services accounted for 12% of Autair's turnover.
 The airline's scheduled operation was estimated to have generated an annual loss of £150,000 (only London—Teesside was said to be profitable).

 On 31 October 1969, scheduled services were stopped and all turboprop aircraft sold.
 This was followed by an order for seven of the larger 119-seat 500 series One-Eleven.